CodePushGo/website/src/content/blog/en/capacitor-cli-plugin-commands-overview.md

 -   Easy CI/CD integration with major platforms
 -   Pricing that starts at $12/month for solo developers

 With 750 production apps already relying on CodePushGo, it’s a proven choice.
-Whether you're fixing bugs or launching new features, pairing Capacitor CLI with CodePushGo gives you a reliable and efficient toolkit for app development.
-Start using these tools to streamline your Capacitor projects today.
+Whether you're fixing bugs or launching new features, pairing React Native CLI with CodePushGo gives you a reliable and efficient toolkit for app development.
+Start using these tools to streamline your React Native projects today.